redhat-openstack/infrared/docs/source/bootstrap.rst

     pip install .

-.. note:: InfraRed will create a default `profile <profile.html#profile>`_ for you.
-This profile will manage your environment details.
+.. note:: InfraRed will create a default `workspace <workspace.html#workspace>`_ for you.
+This workspace will manage your environment details.

 Provision